wwarthen/RomWBW/Source/Doc/UserGuide.md

 4 entries for IDE0 are referring to 4 slices on that disk.
 Slices are discussed later.

+**WARNING**: Drive letter assignments do **not** ensure that the slice referenced by the drive letter actually fits on the media you are using.
+For example, a typical 64MB CF Card (which is typically a bit smaller than 64MB) will only fit 7 slices.
+At startup, you will typically see 8 drive letters assigned to the CF Card.
+Attempting to access the last drive letter will result in a "no disk" error from the operating system.

 The drive letter assignments **do not** change during an OS session unless you use the `ASSIGN` command yourself to do it.
 Additionally, the assignments at boot will stay the same on each boot as long as you do not make changes to your hardware configuration.
-Note that the assignments **are** dependent on the media currently inserted in hard disk drives.
+Note that the assignments **are** dependent on the media currently inserted in hard disk drives when the operating system is started.
 So, notice that if you insert or remove an SD Card or CF Card, the drive assignments will change.
 Since drive letter assignments can change, you must be careful when doing destructive things like using `CLRDIR` to make sure the drive letter you use is referring to the desired media.

 When performing a ROM boot of an operating system, note that A: will be your RAM disk and B: will be your ROM disk.
 When performing a disk